 - The CRDP originated in 2009 under the CA Dept. of Mental Health.
 Since that agency’s dissolution in 2012, CRDP has been under the auspices of the Office of Health Equity, CA Dept. of Public Health.

-- There are a total of 35 nonprofit organizations located throughout the state of California that have been selected to participate as CRDP Implementation Pilot Projects (IPPs), 7 in each of the 5 population groups.
-The IPPs are conducting projects to demonstrate the effectiveness of “Community Defined Evidence Practices” (CDEPs) under rigorous evaluation through the CRDP, over a 5 year period.
+- There is a total of 35 nonprofit organizations (7 in each of the 5 population groups) located throughout the state of California that have been selected to participate as CRDP Implementation Pilot Projects (IPPs).
+The IPPs are conducting programs to demonstrate the effectiveness of “Community Defined Evidence Practices” (CDEPs) under rigorous evaluation through the CRDP, over a 5 year period.
 The 7 African American IPPs can be found at https://ontrackconsulting.org/crdpgrantees/.

 - Loyola Marymount University serves as the Statewide Evaluator for the CRDP.

 - 5 Technical Assistance Providers (TAPs) have been selected to provide ongoing specialized consultation and training to the 35 IPPs, each serving 7 in their assigned population group, for the duration of CRDP Phase 2.

 - ONTRACK Program Resources is the TAP for the African American IPPs.

 Phase 1 (2009-2016): In Phase 1, Strategic Planning Workgroups (SPW) were formed in each of the 5 focus populations, which in turn engaged community members in an effort to identify promising CDEPs and recommendations for reducing mental health disparities for that population.
 The findings from each SPW’s community engagement process were compiled into a Population Report.
 The 5 Population Reports were the basis for a single, comprehensive Strategic Plan (which awaits final approval from the State).